 Almond flour: I use blanched finely ground almond flour.
 I don't recommend using a coarse almond meal.

 Kosher salt: If using fine salt, use just a pinch.

-Baking powder: Make sure it's fresh.
-Although I haven't tested it, you can probably use ½ teaspoon of baking soda instead of the baking powder, as long as you use the lemon or orange zest.
+Baking powder: Make sure it's fresh, and use a gluten-free one if needed.
+Although I haven't tested it, you can probably use ½ teaspoon of baking soda instead of baking powder, as long as you use the lemon or orange zest.
 The baking soda needs an acidic ingredient to activate it.

-It's easy!
-One of my easiest recipes, in fact.
-Scroll down to the recipe card for the detailed instructions.
+Making this keto pound cake is so easy.
+It's one of my easiest recipes, in fact.
+Scroll down to the recipe card for detailed instructions.
 Here are the basic steps: